Penny Lang: Death

 Penny died on July 31, 2016, at her home in Madeira Park on British Columbia’s Sunshine Coast, where she had been living since 2005.

-Legacy

-Penny shared a lifetime's familiarity with folk, blues, gospel and country songs with audiences and friends wherever she went and will be fondly remembered for her work on the concert stage.
-Her intimate performances were filled with laughter, tears and a bonding with the audience to create a community through song.

 Honors and awards

 Penny’s story was the subject of the 1999 documentary Stand Up: On High Ground with Penny Lang by Jocelyne Clarke, which premiered at the Silver Images Film Festival in Chicago.
 She received the first Prix Folqui awarded by FOLQUEBEC in 2003.

 Lang's 2001 album, Gather Honey, was nominated for a JUNO Award.